-If you’re a woman between 18 and 45 years of age, two of the most common mental issues you could be dealing with are depression and anxiety.
+If you’re a woman between 18 and 45 years of age, two of the most common mental issues you could deal with are depression and anxiety.
 The risk of having these two psychiatric illnesses in women is highest during their fertile years.

-Moreover, women who have previously suffered, they are more likely to relapse into depression during their pregnancy.
+Moreover, women who have previously suffered are more likely to relapse into depression during their pregnancy.

 Depression is not sadness.
 To be clear, sadness is just one part of depression.

 Sadness is a natural part of human life.
-It is having unhappy feelings and negative mood for some of the times.
-All of us feel sad, but the important thing is it’s temporary.
+It is having unhappy feelings and a negative mood for some of the times.
+All of us feel sad, but the important thing is it is temporary.

 But what happens in depression is more beyond sadness and blues.
 In depression, sadness is pervasive and continuous.
 And it needs urgent attention and treatment.

 To diagnose depression, mental health professionals use the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-It’s a standardized manual, which assures there is an uniformity throughout the world when a mental illness is diagnosed anywhere.
-It is published by the American Psychiatric Association.
+It’s a standardized manual which ensures there is an uniformity throughout the world when a mental illness is diagnosed anywhere.
+The American Psychiatric Association publishes the DSM.